bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 If your LRs pass, you must use the :ff command on them, and take them to one of the purple/pink lines in the training room.
 The Host/Co-Host will rank them accordingly and then kick them from the game.
+If a player disconnects before getting ranked but has passed the training, the host should ask an available SHR for ranking permission.

 ### Training Process
 {: .text-blue-000 }